Introduction to Tian Lu (天禄) aka Pi Xiu (貔貅)

-6. It not only please the Grand Duke of Jupiter/Tai Sui (太岁) but also help you to ward off many different type of Sha Qi (煞气) that are moving around in the Flying Star Chart – 九官飞星
+6. It not only pleases the Grand Duke of Jupiter/Tai Sui (太岁) but also helps you to ward off many different types of Sha Qi (煞气) that are moving around in the Flying Star Chart – 九官飞星

-7. You can also carry a Pocketsize Tian Lu (天禄) on you for protection, especially when you work in places with negative energies, frequent traveling or going for business talks.
+7. You can also carry a pocket size Tian Lu (天禄) with you for protection, especially when you work in places with negative energies, have frequent traveling or going for business talks.

 Selecting Good Tian Lu (天禄) aka Pi Xiu (貔貅)

 A good Tian Lu (天禄) aka Pi Xiu (貔貅) should have a strong horn, a big backside as well as a stout and strong body.
 The eyes should be sharp and full of life, the body is standing at a fighting stance, always ready and alert to protect its owner.
 It comes in many designs and patterns, whatever it is, as long as you like the particular one at first sight, then it is your destiny to own it.
-We should not select it based on our Five Elements, it is too small to be of any effect to boost whatever lacking in the Elements.
+We should not select it based on our Five Elements as it is too small to be of any effect to boost whatever that is lacking in the elements.

 Once you got a jade or natural mineral stone Tian Lu (天禄) aka Pi Xiu (貔貅) for yourself, do not put it in your house or office immediately.
 Do not forget that jade and some natural mineral stones by nature can and will absorb both positive and negative energy from the environment and other people touching it.
 The negative energy might harm you if you do not cleanse it properly and it will not protect you because you are not its recognized owner.
 It is necessary to cleanse it and only take over after getting rid of the negative energy.

-You can also invite us to your premises to find a good Wealth Spot (财位) for a nominal fees when you buy a Tian Lu (天禄) from outside.
-If you buy the Tian Lu (天禄) from us, we will be providing this service, Free Of Charge, you only need to give us a red packet of $39 on the day that we bring the Tian Lu (天禄) to place at your premises.
+You can also invite us to your premises to find a good Wealth Spot (财位) for a nominal fee when you buy a Tian Lu (天禄) from outside.
+If you buy the Tian Lu (天禄) from us, we will provide this service free Of charge, you only need to give us a red packet of $39 on the day that we bring the Tian Lu (天禄) to place at your premises.
 Please feel free to contact us for an Obligation Free discussion.

 Stories and Personal Encounters

-My best friend’s Tian Lu (天禄) also cracked recently as he is working in construction site.
-The nature of his job already spelt the dangers involved.
-Till today, they are still my best friend and all they need to do was to replace their broken Tian Lu (天禄) and they will be safe and sound, living happily ever after.
+My best friend’s Tian Lu (天禄) also cracked recently as he is working on a construction site.
+The nature of his job already spells the dangers involved.
+Till today, they are still my best friends and all they need to do was to replace their broken Tian Lu (天禄) and they will be safe and sound, living happily ever after.

 My personal pocket size Tian Lu (天禄) also had hair line cracks all the way from the legs to the body and ending at the mouth.
 Although I never use it anymore, I used to bring it around in my bag to show my clients to tell them the power of a Tian Lu (天禄) in being your personal protector.